sn1218/Transactions_Fraud_Detection/README.md

 * Dedicate more time to subclustering different clusters and experimenting with alternative clustering techniques to ensure that the model captures general patterns rather than specific clusters.
 * Apply more comprehensive validation techniques, such as k-fold cross-validation or testing on multiple datasets, to identify potential weaknesses earlier in the modeling process.

-In conclusion, while the model did not generalise well to the new data, this experience provides valuable insights into the limitations of the current approach.
-With these reflections, I can design a more robust and adaptable fraud detection model in future projects.
+In conclusion, while the model did not generalise well to new data, this experience provides valuable insights into the limitations of the current approach.
+These reflections can guide the design of a more robust and adaptable fraud detection model in future projects.